bparanj/crystal/programming/rails/compiler.md

      ```bash
      grep -rnw 'path/to/project' -e 'identifier'
      ```
-   - **Limitation**: This method doesn't understand the code structure and may return references that are not actual uses of the identifier.
+   - **Limitation**: This method doesn't understand the code structure and may return references that are not  uses of the identifier.

 2. **IDEs and Editors**:
    - **Method**: Use features in IDEs or code editors like RubyMine, Visual Studio Code with Ruby extensions, or Atom with Ruby plugins.